 Adorno began his book thusly: "Today it goes without saying that nothing concerning art goes without saying, much less without thinking.
 Everything about art has become problematic; its inner life, its relation to society, even its right to exist."
-But Aesthetic Theory affirms art, just as Marcuse's last work did, testifying to despair and to the difficulty of assailing the hermetically sealed ideology of culture.
-And although other "radicals," such as Habermas, counsel that the desire to abolish symbolic mediation is irrational, it is becoming clearer that when we really experiment with our hearts and hands the sphere of art is shown to be pitiable.
-In the transfiguration we must enact, the symbolic will ancestors, and future behavior anticipated and controlled.
+But Aesthetic Theory affirms art, just as Marcuse's last work did, testifying to despair and compared with that of another, including portrayed ancestors, and future behavior anticipated and controlled.
 Memories became externalized, akin to property but not even the property of the subject.